qiaoxu123/Self-Driving-Cars/Part3-Visual_Perception_for_Self-Driving_Cars/Module1-Basics_of_3D_Computer_Vision/Module1-Basics_of_3D_Computer_Vision.md

 ### 1. Computing the Projection

 Let's remember the projection equations we've learnt so far.
-The homogeneous coordinates of point O in 3D space can be transformed to the camera plane, with the camera projection matrix P, which includes both extrinsic and extrinsic parameters.
+The homogeneous coordinates of point O in 3D space can be transformed to the camera plane, with the camera projection matrix P, which includes both extrinsic and intrinsic parameters.

 ![1566739031283](assets/1566739031283.png)